 5. Examine vendor vision, roadmap, feasibility, and support

-Since CRM software is a long-term investment, you need to thoroughly assess the potential benefits that a vendor can provide you.
+Since CRM software is a long-term investment, you must thoroughly assess the potential benefits a vendor can provide you.

 Review their product vision and roadmap, including their market view, take on installable software versus SaaS, and so on.
 Take a look at their product positioning and marketing narrative.
-Check out their financial status so that your business will not get disrupted by software migration.
+Check out their financial status so software migration will not disrupt your business.

 Other things to be wary of are product support processes, responsiveness, accessible support tools, and service-level agreements.
 Also, consider their global presence, like if support is available during office hours across time zones.

-You should also delve into the regional footprint of SaaS solutions and how they carry out low-latency services to various locations.
+You should also delve into the regional footprint of SaaS solutions, how much does it cost to develop saas, and how they carry out low-latency services to various locations.

 6. Try CRMs by signing up for free trials and live demos

 To maximize free trials, create a trial team composed of employees from different teams.
-Have one or two members from every department take part in the free trial so you can collect feedback from them.
+Have one or two members from every department participate in the free trial, so you can collect feedback from them.
 Eventually, you can consider having staff appreciation awards to motivate employees and appreciate their extra efforts.